 It goes without saying, but your sparkler is an important piece of jewelry (and not to mention probably outrageously expensive).
 Proper engagement ring care should be a top priority after your significant other pops the question.
 After all, you've spent months, perhaps years, dreaming of the perfect engagement ring.
 So now that it's a permanent fixture on your left hand, you'll want to ensure it stays just as shiny and sparkly for many years to come.
 This ring is meant to last a lifetime, so it pays to give it the best treatment possible.
 From the chemicals to avoid to storage ideas to keep your ring safe, here are a few dos and dont's on how to take care of your engagement ring.

 Do Purchase Insurance

-"Insurance is necessary to protect your financial investment in the event that something gets lost, stolen or damaged," explains jewelry designer Sylvie Levine.
+"Insurance is necessary to protect your financial investment in the event that something gets lost, stolen, or damaged," says jewelry designer Sylvie Levine.
 "It is also important to have your jewelry appraised every five years as the cost of diamonds and precious metals go up.
 If you were to lose something which was appraised 10 years ago, the insured value would be far less than the actual replacement cost."

 Don't Remove Your Ring in Public

 Hand washing is a must in a public restroom, but resist the temptation to remove your engagement ring while you're lathering up.
 The possibility that you might leave your ring on the ledge of the sink or, worse, drop it down the drain, is too great of a risk.